 By Dr Nina Browne

 We were all piled on to sofas in the lounge.
-The housing pathway commissioner was sitting in the 'helped' seat.
-A young woman, whose home we were, was sitting in the ‘helper’ seat.
-The commissioner asked the young woman "My whole career young people have told me these places do not feel like home, I’ve tried so many things.
+The housing commissioner was sitting in the 'helped' seat.
+A young woman, whose home we were in, was sitting in the ‘helper’ seat.
+The commissioner said "Young people have tell me these places do not feel like home, I’ve tried so many things over the years.
 Can you help me?".
 The young woman didn’t hesitate.
 The answer was simple.
 “We didn’t choose to be here.
 Let us choose the colour of the paint”

 They were in a ‘Problem Solving Booth’ (PSB), in the Camden Young People’s Pathway.
 This was a new idea.
-Young people were helping staff in their booths from organisations such as Catch22, St Christophers, SHP and One Housing.
+Young people were helping staff.
+They had taken the concept from street corners into their homes.

 Like the commissioner, my professional role means I’m normally doing the helping.
 I expect people to come to me.
 I'm a clinical psychologist.
-This was a different type of conversation.
-It turns help seeking on it’s head.
+These were different types of conversations.
+They turn help seeking on it’s head.
 The professional gives up their usual position; they ask for help.
 The young person feels heard and valued in a new way; they do the helping.

 “We all need love, care and attention sometimes and at the end of the day we didn’t choose this .
 We’ve been forced to grow up very quickly, thrown in the deep end and left.
 We need to be supported, but staff need to be supported too.
 We need to support each other, it needs to come from both parties”.